jimmycgz/0-terraform-tips/README.md

 /var/jenkins_home/workspace/infra-as-code/deployment-poc@tmp/durable-8622f3f6/script.sh: 2: /var/jenkins_home/workspace/infra-as-code/deployment-poc@tmp/durable-8622f3f6/script.sh: def: not found
 ```

-Resolution: Install and run Terraform in another EC2.
+**Resolution**: Install and run Terraform in another EC2.

 ## * Terraform has a defect that it doesn't keep the state for some resources, which only run one time at begining.
-  Resolution: These non-state provisioner resources are: file, local-exec and remote-exec.
+  **Resolution**: These non-state provisioner resources are: file, local-exec and remote-exec.
 Suessfully done this via resource "null_resource" "rerun" and use uuid as trigger , find this section at the bottom of the file https://github.com/jimmycgz/iac-infrastructure-as-code/blob/master/terraform_main.tf.
 Use uuid as trigger so Terraform will run the non-state provisioner in this group for each run.

 ## * Can't bootstrap by neither remote-exec or run a .sh file in the new instance.
-  Resolution: Used my own AMI with the API pre-configured, then user Terraform remote-exec to update the ip address of API3-GCP into the Json config file of API1-AWS.
+  **Resolution**: Used my own AMI with the API pre-configured, then user Terraform remote-exec to update the ip address of API3-GCP into the Json config file of API1-AWS.

 ## * How to add a quate (") to a txt file by echo in Terraform? like  command="echo "IP_add=": >IP.txt",
-  Resolution: use the combination of (\") and (') like command="echo ' \"IP_add=\":' >IP.txt".
+  **Resolution**: use the combination of (\") and (') like command="echo ' \"IP_add=\":' >IP.txt".
 Can also pupolate the content by Terraform local_file with EOF sign.

 ## * Can't associate one IGW to multiple subnets, Terraform seems only associate it to the last one in resource IGW_asso
-  Resolution: use count to associate every subnet to IGW.
+  **Resolution**: use count to associate every subnet to IGW.